bl-sdk/mods_base/Readme.md

   it via the `build_mod` factory, would pass empty lists to the constructor and thus prevent the auto member collection from running.

+- Changed the display version to be sourced from `mod_manager.display_version` in the unrealsdk config file, rather than an environment variable.

 ### v1.5
 - Added a default `rlm` command, which is a helper to reload Python modules during development.
 - Deprecated the `auto_enable` arg in the `@hook` decorator, since it was misleading and in 99% of